themaleva/homelab/pi-hole/README.md

 Pi-Hole acts as an ad blocker whilst also functioning as a dns server.

 ## Setup
-All steps are covered here: https://github.com/pi-hole/docker-pi-hole
+Docker compose file and code is here: https://github.com/pi-hole/docker-pi-hole All install steps are covered here: https://docs.pi-hole.net/main/post-install/

 URL: <your_server_ip>:8080/admin